Women investors: how this powerful new generation will impact wealthMarch 8, 2019

 Talk to women differently about money

-Now I recognize that talking about the gender differences between investors is a vast generalization.
+Yes, talking about the gender differences between investors is a vast generalization.
 But in general, women and men tend to look for different types of information about their investments.
 Here are some things to keep in mind:

 - Women see money as a means to an end.
 Focus less on the details of the investment and more on the impact to them.